jekyll/jekyll/site/docs/configuration.md

       layout: "my-site"
   -
     scope:
-      path: "about/blog"
+      path: "projects"
-      type: "post"
+      type: "page"
     values:
-      layout: "meta-blog" # overrides previous default layout
+      layout: "project" # overrides previous default layout
-      author: "Dr. Hyde"
+      author: "Mr. Hyde"
-      category: "about"
+      category: "project"
 {% endhighlight %}

-With these defaults, all posts would use the `my-site` layout except for the posts under `about/blog`.
-Those posts would use the `meta-blog` layout and also have the `page.author` [liquid variable](../variables/) set to `Dr. Hyde` as well as have the category for the post set to `about`.
+With these defaults, all posts would use the `my-site` layout.
+Any html files that exist in the `projects/` folder will use the `project` layout.
+Those files will also have the `page.author`
+[liquid variable](../variables/) set to `Mr. Hyde` as well as have the category for the page set to `project`.

 ### Precedence